Protect Kaʻula Island from Military Testing

 Kaʻula, the child of Wākea and Papa, has been used - abused - for far too long, with its sacred landscape now littered with unexploded ordinance and "inert" bombs resulting from decades of US Navy target practice.

-The Navy’s EA dismisses the potential significant and irreparable environmental, cultural, and transgenerational impacts that would arise from its proposal to not just continue, but increase its bombardment of Kaʻula’s sacred and ecologically significant landscape.
+The Navy’s assessment dismisses the potential significant and irreparable environmental, cultural, and transgenerational impacts that would arise from its proposal to not just continue, but increase its bombardment of Kaʻula’s sacred and ecologically significant landscape.

 He Lei Aloha no Kaʻula: Protect Kaʻula Island from Military Testing